ElektraInitiative/libelektra/doc/help/elektra-backends.md

 ## MULTIPLE PLUGINS

-It's clear that too many features in one backend is problematic.
+It's clear that too many features in one backend are problematic.
 It introduces unwanted external dependencies and leads to less portable backends.
 Many different aspects clutter the code making the backends unmaintainable.
 Features of other backends cannot be taken